 - encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

-We also have regular parent surveys & meetings to ensure our parents have a voice too.
+We work in partnership with parents and families encouraging them to provide us with feedback whether this is through staff being on hand in person at the start and end of the school day or regular parent surveys & meetings to ensure our parents have a voice too.
 Again, this is crucial for us to ensure we are getting things right and to let us know where improvements can be made.

-Tolerance of Different Faiths & Beliefs ~ The children enjoy learning all about many cultures, faiths and beliefs and we promote this by celebrating and recognising events such as; Christmas, Diwali and Chinese New Year.
+Tolerance of Different Faiths & Beliefs: Our children enjoy learning all about many cultures, faiths and beliefs and we promote this by celebrating and recognising events such as; Christmas, Diwali and Chinese New Year.
 We also ensure that our library is well stocked with resources for learning about various customs and cultures from around the world.